Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Demonstration of the WSD Telecare Questionnaire Study

 Within the higher deprivation branch ($\ge 15$), a subsequent split at 50 yielded two distinct subgroups: deprivation $>50$ showed a larger mean CSACE of $4.42$ (95\% CrI $[-2.71,\,11.76]$), while deprivation $<50$ was near null at $0.03$ (95\% CrI $[-3.35,\,3.52]$).
 Among those most deprived (deprivation $>50$), living arrangement further refined the effect: participants not living alone exhibited the largest estimated benefit, with mean CSACE $7.13$ (95\% CrI $[-0.88,\,15.35]$).
 Within the moderate-deprivation range ($15 \le \text{deprivation} < 50$), baseline mental health emerged as the key moderator: mean CSACE $1.16$ (95\% CrI $[-3.05,\,5.81]$) for participants with good mental health (score $>32$) versus $-1.45$ (95\% CrI $[-6.22,\,2.92]$) for poor mental health (score $<32$).

-Among participants with low deprivation ($<15$), the tree highlighted the joint role of baseline mental health and baseline EQ–5D–VAS.
-In particular, because higher scores indicate better baseline status, those with poor baseline mental health (score $<32$) and low baseline quality of life (EQ–5D–VAS $<28$) showed a mean CSACE of $-9.00$ (95\% CrI $[-19.77,\,0.58]$), favoring usual care in that subgroup.
-Overall, the tree points to higher deprivation—especially in non–alone households—as associated with greater benefit from telecare, whereas low deprivation combined with poorer mental health and lower baseline EQ-5D–VAS is associated with harm.
+Among participants with low deprivation ($<15$), the tree highlighted the joint role of baseline mental health and baseline EQ-5D-VAS.
+In particular, because higher scores indicate better baseline status, those with poor baseline mental health (score $<32$) and low baseline quality of life (EQ-5D-VAS $<28$) showed a mean CSACE of $-9.00$ (95\% CrI $[-19.77,\,0.58]$), favoring usual care in that subgroup.
+Overall, the tree points to higher deprivation—especially in non–alone households—as associated with greater benefit from telecare, whereas low deprivation combined with poorer mental health and lower baseline EQ-5D-VAS is associated with harm.
 Because many terminal node intervals include zero, these subgroup findings should be interpreted as exploratory.